themosis/documentation/multisite.md

 ```
 Then open the `environment.php` file and specify your local environment server hostname or define an anonymous function (Closure) to let the framework know which environment file to load.
 Check the environment guide for more detailed explanations: [http://framework.themosis.com/docs/environment/](http://framework.themosis.com/docs/environment/)

-### B. Allow your instance to run the multisite installation
+### C. Allow your instance to run the multisite installation

 Now that your environment is setup, look after the `shared.php` file located in the `config` directory and open it.